Warm Up With this Tasty Goulash from Northern Italy

 Goulash has its roots in Hungary.
 Goulash gets a lot of its flavor from paprika, which is made from grinding red bell peppers and that gives it a little touch of spicy heat without being overwhelming.
 The defining characteristic of modern goulash, compared to an English stew for example, is its thickness.
 Cooked for a long time to give the beef time to become delectably tender reduces the juices and broth to create a more sauce-like texture rather than a liquid soup.
 In Friuli it is traditionally served alongside polenta, or the Italian version of grits.
 A creamy polenta is wonderful at sopping up the thick, juicy sauce of goulash, and definitely ups the rib-sticking value of this dish!

-Check out the beef goulash recipe below, which is inspired by one of Hilde Petrussa’s local restaurants, Al Cjant dal Rusignu just south of Prepotto, in Friuli Italy, where you can find Vigna Petrussa’s winery.
+Check out the beef goulasch recipe below, which is inspired by one of Hilde Petrussa’s local restaurants, Al Cjant dal Rusignu just south of Prepotto, in Friuli Italy, where you can find Vigna Petrussa’s winery.

 A hearty dish like beef goulash definitely calls for red wine.
-Vigna Petrussa’s red wines all have the right amount of acidity and tannins to pair well with a rich beef stew, like Goulash.
+Vigna Petrussa’s red wines all have the right amount of acidity and tannins to pair well with a rich beef stew, like Goulasch.
 Try:

 Italian Beef Goulash Stew